 You can start, stop, restart, and debug the Local Development Server using the Server menu in webMethods Service Designer.

-Please note that you need to be logged into TECHcommunity to access the documentation.
+Ensure that you are logged into Tech Community to access the documentation.

 Updating webMethods Service Designer